Multi-omics Prediction from High-content Cellular Imaging with Deep Learning: Results

-\paragraph{Qualitative analysis of feature importance.} To better understand the factors associated with better prediction performance for individual gene products, we qualitatively investigated the cellular images corresponding to a selection of the abundance predictions, the prediction performance of \themethod{} for those images, and feature attribution heatmaps that indicate areas of focus for the model (\Cref{fig:selected_genes}).
+\paragraph{Qualitative analysis of feature importance.} To better understand the factors associated with better prediction performance for individual gene products, we qualitatively investigated the cellular images corresponding to a selection of the abundance predictions, the prediction performance of \themethod{} for those images, and feature attribution heatmaps that indicate areas of focus for the model (Figure 7).
+Feature attribution heatmaps are calculated using SmoothGrad, a gradient-based explanation method that enhances heatmaps by removing irrelevant noisy regions \cite{smilkov2017smoothgrad}.
 By visual analysis, we found that \themethod{} focused on the general cell shape with an apparent enhanced emphasis on the nucleus - a finding that was robust across perturbations, stimulation conditions and predicted omics marker type.
 In addition, we found that the generated attribution maps were distributing weight across larger parts of the image in image tiles that contained multiple cells in addition to the cell that the tile was centred on, which indicates that \themethod{} in some cases attempted to leverage information distributed across cells in a single tile.

 \paragraph{Cell image embedding.} In addition, we evaluated the ability of the image-based feature embedding learnt by the image-embedding component of \themethod{} to differentiate between perturbations and functional states of cell populations (\Cref{fig:embedding}).
 We found that the image-based feature embedding learnt by \themethod{} is able to differentiate between various cell conditions and captures rich information on cell function and state -- implying that its ability to predict omics markers is closely linked to its capability to accurately identify cell states and conditions.